ZhgChgLi/ZMediumToJekyll/README.md

 - Wait for all GitHub actions to finish, including the `Pages build and deployment` and `Automatic Build` actions, you can check the progress on the `Actions` tab.
 - Make sure you have the correct settings selected in `Settings -> Pages`.

+### I don't see gh-pages listed in the branch field of the Pages settings.
+- Like before, you should follow the step-by-step setup instructions carefully and wait for each step to finish running before proceeding to the next one.

 #### Things to know
 - **Every commit and post change will trigger the `Automatic Build` & `Pages build and deployment` action.
 Please wait for this action to finish before checking the final result.**
 - You can create your own Markdown posts in the `_posts` directory by naming the file as `YYYY-MM-DD-POSTNAME` and recommend using lowercase file names.
-- You can include images and other resources in the /assets directory.
+- You can include images and other resources in the `/assets` directory.

 ## About
 - [ZhgChg.Li](https://zhgchg.li/)